 The incubation period for Shigella is 1 to 4 days.
 The most common presentation, watery diarrhea, is indistinguishable from other bacterial, viral, and protozoan infections that induce secretory activity of intestinal epithelial cells.
 Fever may be present.

 In adults, initial symptoms of shigellosis may be

-The disease usually resolves spontaneously in adults—mild cases in 4 to 8 days, severe cases in 3 to 6 wk.
-Significant dehydration and electrolyte loss with circulatory collapse and death occur mainly in debilitated adults and children < 2 yr.
+The disease usually resolves spontaneously in adults—mild cases in 4 to 8 days, severe cases in 3 to 6 weeks.
+Significant dehydration and electrolyte loss with circulatory collapse and death occur mainly in debilitated adults and children < 2 years.

 Other complications are uncommon but include seizures in children, myocarditis, and, rarely, intestinal perforation.

 Infection does not become chronic and is not an etiologic factor in ulcerative colitis.